 \subsection{Evaluation Data}

 \paragraph{Logical Reasoning.} We first evaluate all models and reasoning methods in-domain on the FOLIO and LogicAsker test sets.

-\paragraph{Out-of-domain generalizability} FOLIO and LogicAsker both consist of partially formalized expressions which only appear in classroom instead of the real-world.
-Therefore, we include more realistic datasets to investigate whether our methods offer out-of-domain generalisability.
+\paragraph{Out-of-domain generalizability} FOLIO and LogicAsker both consist of partially formalized expressions which only appear in classroom instead of the real world.
+To investigate whether the proposed method offers out-of-domain generalisability, we include more realistic datasets.
 We use claim verification datasets, where a model needs to determine whether a statement/claim is true given a set of textual evidence.
 We experiment with the following datasets from \citet{dougrezlewis2025assessingreasoningcapabilitiesllms}:

 \begin{itemize} \item \textbf{Vitamin C} \cite{schuster-etal-2021-get} is a claim verification benchmark infused with challenging cases where the evidence changes over time.
 The evidences are collected from Wikipedia revisions that modify an underlying fact.
 The dataset contains contrastive claim-evidence pairs that are nearly identical in language and content but one supports a given claim while the other does not. \item \textbf{Climate-FEVER} \cite{diggelmann2021climatefeverdatasetverificationrealworld} is adapted from FEVER \cite{thorne-etal-2018-fever} to online claims about climate.
-For each claim, the authors retrieve top five relevant evidence from Wikipedia and present in the dataset. \item \textbf{PHEMEPlus} \cite{dougrez-lewis-etal-2022-phemeplus}, as an extension of the PHEME benchmark, it contains Twitter conversations along with relevant external evidence pertaining to a rumourous claim.
-A model need to identify whether a claim is True, False or Unverified.
+For each claim, the authors retrieve the top five relevant evidence from Wikipedia and present them in the dataset. \item \textbf{PHEMEPlus} \cite{dougrez-lewis-etal-2022-phemeplus}, as an extension of the PHEME benchmark, it contains Twitter conversations along with relevant external evidence pertaining to a rumourous claim.
+A model needs to identify whether a claim is True, False or Unverified.
 Verification of most claims here requires complex reasoning. \end{itemize}

 We use their sampled subsets, where each dataset consists of 500 samples.